 - He also advises aspiring entrepreneurs to stick to a plan with a step-by-step process.
 Gather all of your resources to take the necessary steps to get to where you want to go.

 Building a Business Empire

 It’s a new year for Dallas and he has big plans.
 While still running the Silver Bullet Café, he is also in the development stages of opening a few other businesses including a Bison jerky/dry meat business, Aboriginal Tourism on the Alexander First Nation and an Aboriginal Bed and Breakfast.
 He has hopes that all of his businesses will work together and create employment opportunities for his people.
-Dallas knows he has a long road ahead of him, but he is committed to stay on that road because this is where his passion lies.
+Dallas knows he has a long road ahead of him, but he is committed to staying on that road because this is where his passion lies.
 We can’t wait to see what this ambitious entrepreneur does next!